This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Artificial Sweeteners

-These are FDA approved synthetic sweeteners that have zero calories, hence they do not increase your glycemic levels.
+These are FDA-approved synthetic sweeteners that have zero calories, hence they do not increase your glycemic levels.

 • Acesulfame potassium or ace K